iaincollins/structured-data-testing-tool/README.md

 `Article[*].publisher."@type"`
 Test `@type` value of `publisher` on any `Article` schema found.

+Tips:

+* Use double quotes to escape characters in property names.
-Tip: You can `console.log()` the `stucturedData` property of the response object from `structuredDataTest()` to see what sort of meta tags and structured data was found to help with writing your own tests.
+* You can `console.log()` the `stucturedData` property of the response object from `structuredDataTest()` to see what sort of meta tags and structured data was found to help with writing your own tests.

 #### Option: Type